search-for-the-one/Neo.Amazon.Lambda.CustomRuntime/README.md

 ﻿# Neo.Amazon.Lambda.CustomRuntime

-This library allows you to easily create an AWS lambda with custom runtime with .net core.
+This library allows you to easily create an AWS lambda serverless application with custom runtime with .net core.

 `dotnet add package Neo2.Amazon.Lambda.CustomRuntime`

 ## Usage

+If you are creating a simple lambda (i.e. not a serverless application), you would not need to use this library (instead, follow the instructions here: https://aws.amazon.com/blogs/developer/announcing-amazon-lambda-runtimesupport/).

+This library is created to ease the pain of creating an AWS lambda serverless application with API gateway / ALB using custom runtime.

+First, you need to create an AWS Serverless Application (.NET core - C#) project via AWS Toolkit for Visual Studio.
+This creates a template for serverless application that you will then tweak to make it run with custom runtime.

+### Code Changes

-Your `LambdaEntryPoint` class should derive from `Neo.Amazon.Lambda.CustomRuntime.ApplicationLoadBalancerFunction` if you're using ALB, or `Neo.Amazon.Lambda.CustomRuntime.APIGatewayProxyFunction` if you're using API Gateway for your lambda.
+Change your `LambdaEntryPoint` class to derive from `Neo.Amazon.Lambda.CustomRuntime.ApplicationLoadBalancerFunction` if you're using ALB, or `Neo.Amazon.Lambda.CustomRuntime.APIGatewayProxyFunction` if you're using API Gateway for your lambda.

 e.g.
 ```
     public class LambdaEntryPoint : Neo.Amazon.Lambda.CustomRuntime.ApplicationLoadBalancerFunction